ncatlab/nlab-content/pages/5/2/0/2/2025/content.md

 ## Terminology

-Occasionally, the term “compactum” is used as a synonym of “compact Hausdorff space”.
-A much more common use of “compactum”, however, makes it synonymous with “compact metrizable space”.
+In the literature, the term “compactum” is sometimes used as a synonym for “compact Hausdorff space”, and one finds this shortening appearing in various nLab articles.
+Be warned however that “compactum” is also frequently used to mean “compact metrizable space”.

 ## Definitions